gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 You ellaborate on your most relevant experience and skills for the job.
 You also motivate why you want this job at this company in particular.
 You may also explain how you learned about the job (especially if it was through a contact from within the company).
-The cover letter is tailored for a specific job application (contrary to the CV, which you may leave almost unchanged accross different applications in same field).
+The cover letter is tailored for a specific job application (contrary to the CV, which you may leave almost unchanged accross different applications in the same field).

 As for the style and formatting, make it concise: less than 1 page organized in 3 or 4 paragraphs.
 Proofread to make sure there are no typos.